-In this article, you'll get to know why cost per impression is important, how to calculate it and get some tips to reduce the metric.
+In this article, you'll get to know why the cost per impression metric is important, discover how to calculate it, and get some tips on how to reduce it.

 Why is CPM important?

-Using a cost per impression, you can identify the amount of money to pay for one thousand impressions.
-Impression stands for an ad view.
-So, every time an ad appears in front of a user, it counts as one impression.
+Using the cost per impression metric, you can calculate how much you have to pay for a thousand impressions.
+One impression stands for one ad view, so every time a user sees an ad, it counts as one impression.
 This pricing model is typically used for Google, Facebook, and LinkedIn ads.

-CPM is a valuable metric for marketers since it helps them understand the efficiency of this promotional channel.
-Besides, you can discover the top-performing channel for your business.
-If 1,000 impressions on Google cost you less than the same amount on Facebook, this channel suits your strategy better.
-Although, a low price doesn't mean success.
-Low CPM cost may be a sign of poor traffic quality.
-So, analyze each publisher before placing your ad on their platforms not to waste your budget.
+CPM is a valuable metric for marketers since it helps them understand the efficiency of each promotional channel.
+For example, if 1,000 impressions on Google cost you less than the same amount of impressions on Facebook, Google ads are probably a better fit for your strategy.
+Still, low ad costs don't mean success, as it may be a sign of poor traffic quality.
+You might want to find out more about each publisher before placing your ad on their platforms to avoid wasting your budget.

-Remember that the following factors influence the CPM rate:
+Other than that, keep the following factors in mind, as they influence the CPM rate:

-- site topic (the relevance ratio of the site topic and an ad);
+- site topic (the relevance ratio of a site topic and an ad);

 - site traffic;